 Probably as fattening as it is alcoholic, this is a huge, creamy dessert in a glass served with generous innuendo.

-Few bartenders bother to shake this simple drink, instead they build by simply pouring ingredients into ice-filled glass and then briefly stirring to mix.
+Many don't bother to shake this simple drink, instead simply building by pouring ingredients into ice-filled glass and then briefly stirring to mix.

 Sex on the Beach (Difford's)

 Sweet fruitiness masks the alcohol in this easy drinking, long cocktail.
 Sex is associated with red (e.g.red light district) and is represented in this

 Smooth and all too easy to quaff.
 A great dessert.

 This age old cocktail is said to have been the drink for which the waxed paper straw was invented.
 To quote Harry Johnson, from his 1882 Bartender's Manual,